Keeping your tent warm when it’s cold can be a challenge. When camping, you don’t have all the amenities you are used to having at home.

 - Use Snow If Available:

-Now, this might sound like an oxymoron, but snow can help keep you warm inside the tent.
+This might sound like an oxymoron, but snow can help keep you warm inside the tent.
 If the area you are camping in has enough snow, create a snow wall around the tent to block the wind.